 SILCA SUPERPISTA & SUPERPISTA ULTIMATE PUMPS

 Since 1917, Silca has been the pump of choice of the professional peloton because of their reliability and serviceability.
-They are the only pump manufacturer that has been offering fully rebuildable products for their entire existence, now approaching 100 years.
+They are the only pump manufacturer that has been offering fully rebuildable products for their entire existence, now over 100 years.

 I’ve had a love affair with Silca pumps since I first started riding bikes some 30-ish years ago … in fact, my original Silca Pista from the late-1980s is still going strong with just a couple of overhauls to replace gaskets and the leather plunger in that time.